Zahid031/Blogging-Platform/documentation.md

     - express-session
     - connect-mongodb-session

-## Middleware > authMiddleware
+## Middleware

+1. middleware
+   - to handle and use all middlewares from this file
+2. authMiddleware
    when a user is logged in, a session is created automatically
    and for his/her every next request we will check that he is logged in
    or not.
 If he is logged then we will find if the user object is existed in database.
    If it is presented in database then we'll bind the information of session with request object.

 ## utils > Flash